cgrates/cgrates/docs/tut_freeswitch_csv.rst

 --------------

 For every call FreeSWITCH_ will generate CDR records within the *Master.csv* file.
 In order to avoid double-processing we will use the rotate mechanism built in FreeSWITCH_.
-We rotate files via *fs_console* command:
+Once rotated, we will move the resulted files inside the path considered by **CGRateS** *CDRC* component as inbound.

+These steps are automated in a script provided in the */usr/share/cgrates/scripts* location:

 ::

- fs_cli -x "cdr_csv rotate"
+ /usr/share/cgrates/scripts/freeswitch_cdr_csv_rotate.sh

 On each rotate CGR-CDRC component will be informed via *inotify* subsystem and will instantly process the CDR file.
 The records end up in **CGRateS**/StorDB inside *cdrs_primary* table via CGR-CDRS.
 As soon as the CDR will hit CDRS component, mediation will occur, either considering the costs calculated in case of prepaid and postpaid calls out of *cost_details* table or query it's own one from rater in case of *pseudoprepaid* and *rated* CDRs.